cucapra/wax2019/src/program.md

 **9:00--9:15am**: Opening and introductions

-**9:15--10:00am**: Keynote: [Song Han][han], MIT
+**9:15--10:15am**: Keynote: [Song Han][han], MIT

 [han]: https://songhan.mit.edu/

-**10:00-11:00**: Position Papers
+**10:15-11:00**: Talks I

-Talks are 10 minutes each.
+Talks for position papers are 10 minutes each.
 There will be a short period for clarification questions after each talk and a longer, themed discussion period at the end of the session.

 - **NAP: Noise-Based Sensitivity Analysis for Programs.**
   Jesse Michel (Massachusetts Institute of Technology); Sahil Verma (IIT Kanpur); Ben Sherman, Michael Carbin (Massachusetts Institute of Technology).